Propelling Early Learning and Development through High Quality Home Learning Activities

 Dr Lisha O'Sullivan

-Acting Head of Department of Reflective Pedagogy and Early Childhood Studies at Mary Immaculate College Limerick
+Head of Department, Reflective Pedagogy of Early Childhood Studies, Mary Immaculate College

-Dr Lisha O’Sullivan is a lecturer in the Department of Reflective Pedagogy and Early Childhood Studies at Mary Immaculate College.
-Lisha lectures across the BA ECCE, BA ECP and BEd programmes and supervises undergraduate and postgraduate research in the faculty.
+Dr Lisha O’Sullivan is senior lecturer in early childhood education and Head of the Department of Reflective Pedagogy and Early Childhood Studies at Mary Immaculate College.
+Lisha lectures across the BA ECCE, and BEd programmes and supervises undergraduate and postgraduate research in the faculty.
 Lisha has worked as a module content developer on the Leadership for Inclusion (LINC) Programme.

 Professor Emer Ring

-Dean of Education at Mary Immaculate College Limerick
+Dean of Early Childhood and Teacher Education at Mary Immaculate College